SusuHuk/pdsnd_github/README.md

 The Bikeshare Analysis is a tool interacting with the user in order to get information about the bikesharing data of NWY, Chicago and Washington.
 The user muste decide what city is the one he is interested in currently, as well as the data to be shown.
 First a summary of the requested information is displayed.
 Afterwards the user must decides wheather or not he wants to view the raw data as well- 5 rows at a time.
+The bikeshare program has several comments explaining how it works.

 ### Files used